paulkinzett/toolbar/README.md

 ## Documentation

-You can find the documentation for the toolbar at the following locations.
+You can find the documentation for the toolbar at the [toolbar project page][projectpage].

 [projectpage]: http://paulkinzett.github.com/toolbar/